Why do I feel “I am NOT enough?”

 Two weeks ago, we agreed to talk more about this in todays session.
 Well, I chickened out.
 So, our plan now is to discuss this in our next meeting.
 Writing about the whole concept of being enough is my first step towards being able to talk about the feelings that are the basis for my drive to always do more.

-In the hospital earlier this year, a Psychiatrist asked me “when is enough enough?
+In the hospital earlier this year, the head psychiatrist asked me “when is enough enough?

 At the time, I did not have an answer for him.
 Six months later, I still do not know.
 However, I do know that thinking about it, talking about it, understanding more of the background to this idea, will help me grow.